Updated: Mar 12, 2021

 Payment history is one of many factors that go into determining your credit score, so if your student misses a loan payment, your credit score may be affected negatively.

-You may be able to take a tax deduction for the interest you pay on student loans for which you've cosigned if all of the following apply:
+You may be able to take a tax deduction for the interest you pay on student loans for which you've cosigned if:

 Consult a tax professional for tax advice.
 Please also see IRS Publication 970 for more information at irs.gov.

-While 98 percent of today's outstanding private student loans are currently being paid on time, according to the Consumer Bankers Association, if your student does stop repaying the loan, you'll need to take over the remaining payments.
+Although you may think it is unlikely that your student stops repaying the loan, you should understand what happens if that unfortunate situation arises.
+If your student can not make the payment on the loan, you, as the cosigner, will need to take over the remaining payments.
 Before you agree to be a cosigner, consider how that situation could affect your relationship with your student and how making the payments could impact your own financial situation.

 Talk through a worst-case scenario well ahead of time to help both of you feel more comfortable with the arrangement.
 For instance, what if your student has trouble finding a job after graduation or runs into other financial difficulties that make repayment impossible?
 If you make loan payments on their behalf during that time, will they be obligated to repay you later on?
 Determine how the student intends to pay back their loan, whether they expect a financial contribution from you, and what access you will have to the loan documentation and account history.
 Setting expectations from the start can help you avoid financial and emotional stress down the line.